nkwhr/ActiveModelLike-Errors/README.md

     });

-If the strict option is enabled, it will die and croak an error instead of adding them. strict option can alse be a custom message.
+If the strict option is enabled, it will die and croak an error instead of adding them.
+An option can also be a custom message.

     $errors->add('name', 'is invalid', { strict => 1 });
     # Dies with a message "Strict validation failed: Name is invalid"